vishalpalsande/Assembler/readme.md

-Assembler program written in python3.
+ This is one pass Assembler written in python

+ this assembler generates  files :
+ 1.Symbol Table

+ 2.Literal Table

+ 3.Intermediate Code

 assembler.py is a main driver code.
 To run code type,